Sunset Boulevard (film): Cinematography and design

-During filming, considerable publicity was given to health-conscious Gloria Swanson's youthful appearance, which made her look the same age as Holden.
+During filming, considerable publicity was given to the health-conscious Gloria Swanson's youthful appearance, which made her look the same age as Holden.
 Wilder insisted that the age difference between the characters be delineated, and instructed makeup supervisor Wally Westmore to make Swanson look older.
 Swanson argued that a woman of Norma Desmond's age, with her considerable wealth and devotion to self, would not necessarily look old, and suggested Holden be made up to appear younger.
 Wilder agreed, and Westmore was assigned this task, which allowed Swanson to portray Norma Desmond as more glamorous a figure than Wilder had originally imagined.

 Score

-The musical score was the final element added to Sunset Boulevard.
-The film was scored by Franz Waxman.
-His theme for Norma Desmond was based on tango music, inspired by her having danced the tango with Rudolph Valentino.
-This style was contrasted with Joe Gillis's bebop theme.
+Franz Waxman's musical score was the final element added to Sunset Boulevard.
+His theme for Norma was based on tango music, inspired by her having danced the tango with Rudolph Valentino.
+This style was contrasted with Joe's bebop theme.
 Waxman also used distorted arrangements of popular film-music styles from the 1920s and 1930s to suggest Norma Desmond's state of mind.
-The film's score was recorded for compact disc by the Scottish Symphony Orchestra conducted by Joel McNeely and released in 2002.
+The film's score was recorded for compact disc by the Royal Scottish National Orchestra, conducted by Joel McNeely, and released in 2002.
 The surviving parts of the original score were released in 2010.

+A suite from the film's score, as well as an arrangement by the conductor John Mauceri of various cues in sonata form are published by Sony Music.